 > so that [some reason]

 A user-story should only explain the behaviour of a feature.
 We don't want to describe technical details since a user-story can be and should be used as reference and documentation for a feature.
-A big part of user-stories are acceptance Criteria's <br>
+A big part of user-stories are acceptance criteria <br>

 **Acceptance Criteria** help as to distinct the goal of a story.
 They give us behaviour for different situation and edge cases.
 Behaviour Driven Development (BDD) has proofed very well to write acceptance criteria.
 We could use the syntax to unify communication but also us it as a "building pattern" to write them with only the behaviour in mind.
 The syntax for BDD is simple, structured and natural based and has only a couple of keywords.